thomaskbrown18/financial_news_nlp/README.md

 ## Further Work To Do:

 There's still a lot we can do with this modeling.
 In the future, I'd like to complete the following analysis:
 - A web application that collects and analyzes headlines from various financial news sources.
+It would be great to have a website where individuals or firms could keep track of products, companies, or industries they're interested in keeping track of.
 - Other neural network architecture types.
+I think there's more work to do on LSTM models, GRU models, or other neural network architecture types.
 - New types of sentiment analysis, such as breaking news vs an opinion piece on an older issue.
+There are more ways of breaking down texts aside from positive vs negative.
+It would be interesting to break down some of these divisions.
 - Rate different newspapers by sentiment value.
+I think it would also be fun to see which newspapers have the most positive tone!
+A more accurate model, more labeled data, and more training could make this very doable.

 # Conclusion: